Arghya20/Attendance-Tracker-by-Trako/README.md

 - **Attendance Recording**: Take attendance for a class on a specific date
 - **Attendance History**: View past attendance records by date or student
 - **Statistics**: View attendance statistics and export data
+- **Backup & Restore**: Export all data to backup files and restore from backups
 - **Themes**: Light and dark mode support with multiple color schemes
 - **Responsive Design**: Works on phones and tablets in any orientation